ETLCPP/etl/README.md

 **Main features:**

+ - Cross platform.
+This library is not specific to any processor type.
  - No dynamic memory allocation.
+ - Very little use of virtual functions.
- - A set of fixed capacity containers. (stack, queue, list, forward_list, vector, deque)
+ - A set of fixed capacity containers. (array, bitset, deque, forward_list, list, queue,  stack, vector)
+ - As the storage for all of the container types is allocated as a contiguous block, they are extremely cache friendly
  - Templated compile time constants.
  - Templated design pattern base classes (Visitor, Observer)
  - Reverse engineered C++ 0x11 features (type traits, algorithms, containers etc.)
  - Smart enumerations
  - 8, 16, 32 & 64 bit CRC calculations
+ - Checksums & hash functions
  - Many utilities for template support.
  - Variants (a type that can store many types in a type-safe interface)
- - Optional exceptions on errors.
+ - Choice of exceptions or error handler.